-Walk up to the covered entry and into the foyer of this French Colonial house plan with four bedrooms, terrace, veranda, morning room and a great room.
-The kitchen island is adorned with lights suspended from the ceiling, wood cabinets and chairs.
+Walk up to the covered entry and into the foyer of this French Colonial house (top) with four bedrooms, terrace, veranda, morning room and a great room.
+The kitchen (bottom) is adorned with and island, lights suspended from the ceiling, wood cabinets, and chairs (Plan #106-1174).

 But the French style really took off after the World War I when American and Canadian soldiers returned home.
 Vivid memories of the delightful French homes remained in their consciousness.
 So they built homes reminiscent of the architectural designs they had seen in France.

 Between 1918 and 1940, the French Normandy style – which was patterned after homes in the Normandy region of France - was most popular.
 While having a long history in Canada, the home design also struck a chord with an emerging middle class in the U.S. willing to spend money on elaborate homes.

 In keeping with the picturesque manor homes and farmsteads on the Normandy countryside, these house designs included a round tower topped with a cone-shaped roof.
 Steep roof pitches, dormers and half-timbering recreated the romantic French chateau.
 Brick, stone, and stucco exteriors are similar to other French style house plans.